Crackerbox123/WasteNot/README.md

 ## Project Description -

-A application that stores Plant data + Recipe data can output Recipe ingrediants and instructions on how to grow that plant
+A application that stores Plant data + Recipe data can output Recipe ingredients and instructions on how to grow that plant

 ## Repository configured -